agrosner/DBFlow/usage2/Databases.md

 Database migrations are run when upon open of the database connection, the version number increases on an existing database.

+It is preferred that `Migration` files go in the same file as the database, for organizational purposes.
 An example migration:

 ```java